olszewski-mateusz/poker-online/README.md

 ### Server

-The backend is built with Java using the Spring Framework.
+The backend was written in Java using the Spring framework.
 Spring Reactive Web was used as the Web Dependecy, which utilizes **Spring WebFlux** and **Netty**.

 The server handles the game logic and maintains the correct game state.
 The two key responsibilities are handling player actions and asynchronously broadcasting game state updates.